dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 :term:`ENS_VAR<n>_THRESH` / :term:`ENS_VAR<n>_OPTIONS`:
 **Used with EnsembleStat Wrapper only.** Users may want to define the ens dictionary item in the MET EnsembleStat config file differently than the fcst dictionary item.
-If this is the case, you can use these variables.
+If this is the case, then use these variables.
 If it is not set, the values in the corresponding FCST_VAR<n>_[NAME/LEVELS/THRESH/OPTIONS] will be used in the ens dictionary.